Roasted Cauliflower with Spaghetti and Caramelized Onions

 - 1 lb penne

 - Combine three tablespoons of the olive oil, salt and pepper in a bowl.
 Add the florets and toss well to coat.

 - Spread the florets on one half of a 15 1/2 by 13-inch baking sheet

 - Pour 2 tablespoons olive oil into the same bowl and toss the onion slices to coat well.
 Season with salt and pepper.
 Spread them on the other half of the baking sheet

 - Bake 45 minutes, turning the cauliflower and onions once or twice.
 The cauliflower should be tender and lightly browned; the onions should be wilted and soft.
 Set aside and keep warm.

-Cook the spaghetti in four to six quarts of rapidly boiling water to which 1 tablespoon of salt has been added.
-Cook just until al dente; break a strand in half and if white flour is visible, cook longer.
-It is cooked when flour is no longer visible.
+- Cook the spaghetti in four to six quarts of rapidly boiling salted water.
+Cook just until al dente which means when a strand is broken in half, no white flour is visible.

 - Drain the spaghetti in a colander, reserving 2 tablespoons of the water.
 Transfer the spaghetti back to the cooking pot.
 Over low heat , stir in the reserved water, and cauliflower and onion mixture.
 Stir and heat everything together until hot.
 Season with salt and pepper.

 - Transfer the mixture to a platter and sprinkle the cheese over the top.